sirfan4522-lang/Swiggy-Ecommerce-Analytics-Dashboard/README.md

 ## Business Insights

-- Bengaluru generated the highest sales among all cities.
 - Vegetarian food contributed the majority of total sales.
 - Average customer rating remained above 4.3, indicating strong customer satisfaction.
 - Sales were relatively stable during the first eight months and declined in the final quarter.